-Characteristics of the Engagement Partner
+Characteristics of the Lead Assurance Practitioner

-30.31.
-The engagement partner shall:

-- (a) Be a member of a firm that applies ISQC 1ASQC 1, or other professional requirements, or requirements in law or regulation, that are at least as demanding as ISQC 1; (Ref: Para.
+- 31. The lead assurance practitioner shall: - (a) Be a member of a firm that applies ASQC 1; (Ref: Para.
 A60-A66) - (b) Have competence in assurance skills and techniques developed through extensive training and practical application; and (Ref: Para.
 A60) - (c) Have sufficient competence in the underlying subject matter and its measurement or evaluation to accept responsibility for the assurance conclusion.
 (Ref: Para.
 A67-A68)